spang/handbook/Benefits and Perks/Office Perks.md

 ## In-Office Massages

 Every other Wednesday, Nylas has a full-day massage therapist in the office.
-Feel free to make your appointment through [Infinity Massage](https://my.infinitemassage.com/login.php).
+Feel free to make your appointment through [Zeel](https://www.zeel.com/massage-on-demand/chair/start/nylas25).

 ## Lyft Credit